vxj9800/mae3185Notes/appnA/sec01/armToolchain.md

     ![4](./figs/ubuntu/openTerminal/4.png)
     ```
     ````
-- Enter following one line at a time to install .
+- Enter following one line at a time to install.
 The `$` sign represents the start of the line so don't include it.
 You may need to enter the password.
     ```bash
     $ sudo apt update
     $ sudo apt upgrade